Sergey Naryshkin: Chief of Foreign Intelligence Service (2016)

 In September 2016, Naryshkin was appointed as chief of Russia's Foreign Intelligence Service (SVR).

-2022 Russo-Ukrainian conflict
+2022 Russo-Ukrainian War

 In November 2021, Naryshkin dismissed reports of a possible invasion of Ukraine asserting that it was "malicious propaganda by the US State Department".

-Days before Russia invaded Ukraine in February 2022, Naryshkin received widespread attention in the global press for visibly trembling and "stutter[ing] uncomfortably" as Putin humiliated him publicly for "fumbling" his response to the Russian President's questioning during a Security Council of Russia meeting concerning recognizing the Russian-backed separatist regions of Donetsk and Luhansk.
+Days before Russia invaded Ukraine in February 2022, Naryshkin received widespread attention in the global press for visibly trembling and "stutter[ing] uncomfortably" as Putin humiliated him publicly for "fumbling" his response to the Russian President's questioning during a Security Council of Russia meeting concerning the abandonment of the Minsk agreements and recognizing the Russian-backed separatist regions of Donetsk and Luhansk.